 Yes.
 Transmitting protected health information (PHI) to a cloud AI provider constitutes disclosure to a third party, triggering Business Associate Agreement (BAA) requirements under HIPAA's Security Rule.
 Even with a BAA, PHI leaves your network and resides on shared commercial infrastructure outside your direct security controls.
 On-premises AI hardware from Island Mountain eliminates the business associate dependency entirely.

-No. The system ships pre-configured and ready to use through a web browser.
+No. The system is configured and air-gapped before it lands through a web browser.
 Setup requires racking the server, connecting power and network, and opening a browser.
 30 days of hands-on support are included.
 Standard Linux server administration for ongoing maintenance.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to HIPAA, NAIC model laws, state insurance regulations, or related data protection frameworks on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or compliance advice.
 Consult qualified counsel for compliance determinations specific to your organization and jurisdiction.

 P&C carrier processing 2,000 claims per month.
 Every claimant's personal data stays on our servers.
 State regulators have zero concerns about our AI data handling.